 Dr. Jessica Schutte earned her doctoral degree in Clinical Psychology from the University of Hartford's Graduate Institute of Professional Psychology.
 She completed her pre-doctoral internship and post-doctoral training at JCCA's Pleasantville Cottage School before becoming a staff psychologist.
 Over the course of her training, Dr. Schutte has provided individual and group therapy to children, adolescents, and young adults, many of whom had extensive histories of trauma, as well as significant emotional and behavioral challenges.
-Dr. Schutte is passionate about attachment-based approaches to therapy and the treatment of trauma, as well as using strengths-based and affirming approaches to work with diverse clients.
-She also has an interest in working with youth who have experienced commercial sexual exploitation (CSEC) and is currently a member of the campus CSEC taskforce.
-Outside of work, Dr. Schutte enjoys creating art, reading whenever possible, and spending time with her family.
+Dr. Schutte has clinical interest and expertise in the areas of attachment, trauma, serious mental illness, and working with youth who have experienced commercial sexual exploitation (CSEC).
+In addition to training in relational, psychodynamic, and dialectical behavioral (DBT) approaches, she is trained in traumafocused therapies including TF-CBT and EMDR.
+Dr. Schutte also considers case conceptualization and diagnosis as areas of specialty.
+She is passionate about using strengths-based and affirming approaches to work with diverse clients and is currently a member of JCCA's Pride Committee.
+Outside of work, Dr. Schutte enjoys creating art, reading whenever possible, baking, and spending time with her family.